-H. haemolyticus also shows similar results (only grow around the disk containing both hemin and NAD).
+H. haemolyticus also shows similar results (only grows around the disk containing hemin and NAD).
 Haemophilus ID Quad plates can be performed to differentiate between these two isolates.
-H. haemolyticus gives β hemolysis when grown on media containing horse blood but H. influenzae grow on such media but does not hemolyze the horse blood cells.
+H. haemolyticus gives β hemolysis when grown on media containing horse blood, but H. influenzae grows on such media but does not hemolyze the horse blood cells.

 References and further reading:

 - Laboratory Methods for the Diagnosis of Meningitis caused by Neisseria meningitidis, Streptococcus pneumoniae, and Haemophilus influenzae (Images and flow chart are taken from this manual)

 - Musher DM.
 Haemophilus Species.
 In: Baron S, editor.
 Medical Microbiology.
 4th edition.
 Galveston (TX): University of Texas Medical Branch at Galveston; 1996.
 Chapter 30.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK8458/